Ms. Liza Bedard, Office Assistant (International Student Services)

 Ms. Michelle St. Onge, International Recruitment & Admissions Specialist

 Academic Credentials: M.A., higher education and student affairs, Bowling Green State University (Ohio), M.A., guidance and counseling, Bowling Green State University (Ohio), B.A., psychology, University of Vermont.

-Places I have visited: Traveled to Pakistan, Dominican Republic, Costa Rica, Colombia, Mexico, Argentina, and Denmark.
+Places I have visited: Business travels include Kenya, Ethiopia, Rwanda, Uganda, Pakistan, Costa Rica, Colombia, Mexico, Argentina, and Denmark.
 Personal travels have taken me to Dominican Republic, France, Spain, Morocco, and Jamaica.
 I was a French minor in college and had the opportunity to study abroad for a summer semester in Avignon, France.

 Favorite SUNY Plattsburgh activity: I love to visit in the GEO office!
 Everyone is so friendly, fun, and interesting.
 It is amazing to me how much you can learn from people with backgrounds different from your own.
 I'm also partial to attending PICL potluck dinners and social events.